AlKhazarof/daily-code-deploy/README.md

 ### Cloning a repo
 - If you’re logged in with GitHub (via the landing page → Login with GitHub), enter owner/name and optional branch, then “Run pipeline”.
 Private repos require stored OAuth token (already saved after login).
 - Public repos work without login if the repo is public.
+- Jobs now log the template used, making it easy to audit or replay.

 ### Notes
 - This is a demo runner; it executes shell commands provided by the request.
 In production, lock this down: